Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Thoughts of suicide

-Talk to your family or friends.
+Talk with your family or friends.
+Express your concerns.

-Eat small meals throughout the day instead of three large ones.
+Eat small meals during the day instead of large ones.

 Keep snacks handy to eat when you are hungry.

 Eat with friends or play your favorite music at mealtime to boost your appetite.

 Eat your biggest meal in the morning.
 Many people getting treatment for cancer find this is when they have the most appetite.

 If you can, increase your activity level.
 This may boost your appetite.

 On days you don't feel like eating, don't worry.
 Try again the next day.
 If you find your appetite doesn't improve in several days, talk with your health care provider.

 Suck on sugar-free candies or chew sugar-free gum if you have a strange taste in your mouth from treatment.

 Some kinds of chemotherapy or other treatments may reduce your blood platelet count.
 Platelets help your blood clot normally.
 Thrombocytopenia is when you don't have enough platelets.
 This can make it hard for your blood to clot, and puts you at risk of excess bleeding.